xjmpereira/worktree-manager/README.md

 gitws clone <remote>

 # Add a new branch into gitws
-gitws add <branch>
+gitws add [branch]

+# Remove a branch that is not longer needed
+gitws rm [branch]

+# List branches available in gitws
+gitws list

 # Switch between branches
 gitws

-# Remove a branch that is not longer needed
-gitws rm
 ```